-All members have a requirement to complete 80 independent service hours (included in the total 1,700 hour requirement).
+All members have a requirement to complete 80 independent service project (ISP) hours, which are included in the total 1,700 hour requirement.
 These are projects that members can develop and execute on their own.

 No. Projects are developed by staff and assigned to teams.

 No. NCCC does not allow members to serve with a friend.
 Since selection into the program is random there is no guarantee that both applicants will be selected.

 All interviews are conducted by telephone one on one with an NCCC staff member.

 The questions will focus on things that will help us determine your interest and willingness to serve in a residential, team-based service program, flexibility and adaptability, collaboration and accountability and your personal goals.
 You can prepare for the interview by finding out as much as possible about the NCCC program.
 You should respond to the interview questions sincerely and honestly.

 The applicant is notified of the status of their application within three weeks after the assessment is completed.